RicardoAzuul/RicardoAzuul.github.io/README.md

 ### Acknowledgements

 - My wife Elizabeth Lane gave me the idea for this project.
-She knows I'm enthousiastic about roleplaying games, and she suggested creating this site as a suggestion for my first Milestone Project for Code Institute's Diploma in Software Development.
+She knows I'm enthousiastic about roleplaying games, and she suggested creating this site as my first Milestone Project for Code Institute's Diploma in Software Development.
 - I also received help and support from my mentor at Code Institute, [Jack Wachira](https://github.com/iamjackwachira).
 Using the tabbed navigation on the visit.html page was his suggestion for instance.
 - I would also like to thank to all the people at [Code Institute](https://codeinstitute.net/) for providing the Diploma in Software Development course and giving me the tools and guidance to create this site.
 - And also thanks to [Bootstrap](https://getbootstrap.com/) for helping with implementing their Bootstrap stylings, and [Stackoverflow](https://stackoverflow.com/) and [MDN](https://developer.mozilla.org/en-US/) for helping with finding solutions to coding problems, like the full background image.